Neurontin Review: Relief From Pain and Seizures?

 Conclusion

-Neurontin is effective for treating seizures and specific types of pain.
+Neurontin is effective for treating seizures and certain pain disorders.

 Neurontin may be effective for treating seizures and pain in dogs, but it should only be used in this manner if prescribed by a vet.

-We recommend that patients speak with their doctor about gabapentin rather than Neurontin, because the generic version should be cheaper and just as effective.
+We recommend that patients speak with their doctor about gabapentin rather than Neurontin, because the generic version has a significantly lower retail price, and should be just as effective.